Distracted Driving – Legal Help For Injured Individuals

 Should you get stopped over for cell phone use, here are some of the consequences you may face:

 - A $75 fine, or $150 for repeat offenders

 - A prison term of no less than 3 years should the crash result in a fatality.

 A disturbing 69 percent of U.S. drivers have admitted to using their phone to carry out voice conversations while driving, and another 31 percent have copped up to texting or emailing while behind wheel.
 It is estimated that over 300,000 people sustain injuries as a result of these behaviors, and 6,000 people lose their lives due to distracted driving brought on by cell phone use.

 Distracted Driving Technology To Help Keep You Safe

 Remember: no phone call or text is worth your life, and whomever the call is from, it can wait.
-If you’ve been hurt by a distracted driver in Chicago or anywhere in Illinois, call our distracted driving lawyers in Chicago TODAY at 1 (773) 825-3547 to learn more about how we can help you get compensated for your injuries.
+If you’ve been hurt by a distracted driver, call our distracted driving lawyers TODAY at 1 (773) 825-3547 to learn more about how we can help you get compensated for your injuries.
 Thanks, and we look forward to hearing from you.